pudongping/wise-locksmith/README.md

 English | [中文](./README-ZH.md)

-:lock: An independent mutex library for PHP, providing serialized execution of PHP code in high-concurrency scenarios, independent of the framework.
+:lock: A framework-agnostic mutex library designed to facilitate serialized execution of PHP code in high-concurrency scenarios.

 ## Requirements